 Under pressure: Becomes insensitive, gets headaches and muscle tension, withdraws, and works harder

-Fears: Losing control, failing, not winning
+Fears of the C/D disc personality type: Losing control, failing, not winning

 Possible work fits: Entrepreneur, manager, estimator, I.T. worker, investment banker, controller

 To increase effectiveness:

 - Do things other than work.
 Build hobbies and outside relationships

 - Relieve stress by exercising, engaging in hobbies and talking to close friends

 - Give praise where warranted instead of pointing out deficiencies

 The DISC personality test is used for a variety of purposes including:

 - Learning how to communicate better with others